Xinyi1204/GEOG0051-Formative-Assignment/README.md

 Formative Assignment: Street network analysis
 -------------------------------
-For this formative assessment, your objective is to develop a GitHub page that conducts a street network analysis of a London

-neighborhood of your preference.
-Keep in mind that since this is a formative assessment, there won’t be any grades given,

-however, it will serve as valuable practice for the forthcoming summative assessment.

 ### Task 1: Investigating the Relationship Between Retail Locations and Street Networks
 For this task, I have chosen to center my exploration around **Holloway Road Station**, examining the relationship between the road network within a radius of 2000 meters and retail establishments.
 The primary focus of this study involves the analysis of the **driving network** within the designated research area.

 ```python
 import pandas as pd